opendocsg/slw-judgments-backfill/2001_SGHC_34/report.md

  to give food or shelter , and includes the act of assisting a person in any way to evade apprehension.
 [Emphasis mine.]

-In **Lee Boon Leong Joseph v PP** [1997] 1 SLR 445 , I held that giving `shelter` means providing some form of habitation to the immigration offender.
+In **Lee Boon Leong Joseph v PP** <span class="citation">[1997] 1 SLR 445</span> , I held that giving `shelter` means providing some form of habitation to the immigration offender.
 Before the presumption in s 57(7) c an the triggered therefore, the prosec ution has to show that the ac c used provided a plac e of habitation to the offenders with the intention or knowledge that they would inhabit that plac e and that they in fac t did so.
-I reiterated this view in the subsequent c ase of **Lim Dee Chew v PP** [1997] 3 SLR 956 , in whic h I held that harbouring required a positive ac t of providing shelter or food.
+I reiterated this view in the subsequent c ase of **Lim Dee Chew v PP** <span class="citation">[1997] 3 SLR 956</span> , in whic h I held that harbouring required a positive ac t of providing shelter or food.
 I stated further, at p

 965    of that c ase, that: